kunpeng1022/Recommendation-Engine-for-Products/README.md

 # Recommendation-Engine-for-Products

-It is an important assignment for machine learning.
 • Explored and extracted product descriptions from the J.C.
 Penny products dataset
 • Transformed product descriptions into categories using Latent Dirichlet Approximation, and generated recommendations through finding similar products with cosine similarity